Skip to content

 The IRS and other federal agencies have published several resources to help tax professionals build compliant security plans.
 Familiarize yourself with these documents before starting your WISP:

-IRS Publication 4557Safeguarding Taxpayer Data: A Guide for Your Business.
-This is the IRS's primary guidance document for tax professionals.
+• IRS Publication 4557 — Safeguarding Taxpayer Data: The IRS's primary guidance document for tax professionals.
 It covers data protection best practices, the WISP requirement, and reporting procedures for data theft.
 Download it directly from IRS.gov.

-IRS Publication 5708Creating a Written Information Security Plan.
-This publication provides a section-by-section sample WISP that the IRS developed with input from the tax professional community.
+• IRS Publication 5708 — Creating a Written Information Security Plan: A section-by-section sample WISP the IRS developed with input from the tax professional community.
 Read our detailed breakdown of Publication 5708 for practical customization guidance.

-NIST SP 800-171 Revision 3 — While designed for protecting Controlled Unclassified Information in non-federal systems, its control families map well to WISP requirements.
+• NIST SP 800-171 Revision 3: While designed for protecting Controlled Unclassified Information in non-federal systems, its control families map well to WISP requirements.
 Access it from the NIST Computer Security Resource Center.

 Get Your IRS-Compliant WISP in Place for 2026

 Our team has helped thousands of tax practices develop, implement, and maintain Written Information Security Plans that satisfy both IRS and FTC requirements.
-Whether you need a guided template, a managed solution, or a gap assessment of your existing plan — we can help.
+Whether you need a guided template, a managed solution, or a gap assessment of your existing plan, we can help.

 Frequently Asked Questions